finanalyst/grav-plugin-map-marker-leaflet/README.md

 This plugin was written to provide an alternative to the `map-google` plugin and is based on `map-quest`.

-Since OpenStreetMap provides tiles without charge, there are limitations on use and the service should not be treated with respect.
+Since OpenStreetMap provides tiles without charge, there are limitations on use and the service should be treated with respect.

 ## Installation